 That’s not all.
 ForUsAll handles enrollment and payroll deductions.
 And a plan administrator will file and sign the Form 5500 on your behalf.
 When it comes to the investment lineup, our philosophy is to avoid unnecessary fees and unnecessary risk.
 We provide an ongoing fiduciary review of your plan’s investments, looking at both qualitative and quantitative measures.

-In 401(k)-speak, we offer 3(16) and 3(38) fiduciary services.
-That means we can take the work and liability of administrating your 401(k) and monitoring and managing your plan’s investments off your plate.
+In 401(k)-speak, we offer 3(16)fiduciary services.
+That means we can take the work and liability of administrating your 401(k) off your plate.

 So if you’re ready for you and your employees to start saving in the company 401(k), but not ready for the associated headaches, talk to us today!